Deutschlandstipendium

 The Deutschlandstipendium is aimed at all (prospective) students at Ruhr University Bochum (RUB) who:

-• can demonstrate very good academic or school performance and
+• have very good academic or school results and

 • are socially committed.